n0ise/hm/plugins/ooohboi-steroids-for-elementor/readme.txt

 == Upgrade Notice ==

-1.9.9 - Beware of the changes to the language file!
+2.0.4 - Beware of changes to the language file!

 == Frequently Asked Questions ==